Electromagnetic form factors of the $\Omega^-$ baryon in the spacelike and timelike regions: Electromagnetic form factors in the timelike and spacelike regions

 From the results for the parametrizations which describe the SL/TL data and the parametrizations which verify also the LQ2 condition, one can conclude that it is possible to derive parametrizations which take into account the present knowledge of the $\Omega^-$ form factors in the spacelike region (mainly lattice QCD data for $G_{E0}$, $G_{M1}$ and $G_{E2}$), as well as the timelike data (effective form factor data).

-We notice, however, that the description of the function $G_{M3}$ is not so accurate as the others ($G_{E0}$, $G_{M1}$ and $G_{E2}$) and that the description of the effective form factor $|G(q^2)|$ is also not so perfect as the first three multipole form factors.
+We notice, however, that the description of the function $G_{M3}$ is not as accurate as the others ($G_{E0}$, $G_{M1}$, and $G_{E2}$) and that the description of the effective form factor $|G(q^2)|$ is also not as perfect as the first three multipole form factors.

 The limitations in the description of the functions $G_{M3}$ and $|G(q^2)|$ are, however, also related to the limited weight of those functions in the fit.
 Notice that one has 100 spacelike data points for $G_{E0}$ $G_{M1}$ and $G_{E2}$, only one point for $G_{M3}$, and two points for $|G (q^2)|$.
 The fit is then dominated by the 100 points of the first three form factors ($G_{E0}$ $G_{M1}$ and $G_{E2}$).
 In principle, we could enhance the impact of the points $G_{M3}$ and $|G(q^2)|$ including an extra weight in the fit (equivalent to a reduction on the error bars), but the procedure goes against the principle of giving the same treatment to the spacelike and the timelike regions (equal weight to spacelike and timelike points).